I am grateful to the hon. Gentleman for his question.

 I said in reply to the hon.
 Gentleman’s first question that it would be irresponsible to go through the entire list of proposed tariffs prior to the formal announcement by the Government, which, as I indicated to him, he may not have to wait all that long to see.
 He spent the majority of his subsequent questions asking me to do that which I had said it would be irresponsible to do and I will not be drawn down that road, however tempting it is.

 I thought the hon.
 Gentleman’s subsequent questions underlined the desirability of there being a deal between the United Kingdom and the European Union as we seek to leave.
-I hope that in the days ahead the EU will respond in the same spirit as my right hon.
+I hope that in the days ahead the EU will respond in the same spirit that my right hon.
 Friend the Prime Minister has demonstrated and show flexibility and compromise to get a deal that will pass the House.
 Then the tariff announcements might become redundant.
 That is very much our hope.
 The hon.
-Gentleman said that he found it extraordinary that so long had passed and we were yet to publish this.
+Gentleman said that he found it extraordinary that so long had passed and we had yet to publish this.
 Many people in my constituency and around the country find it equally astonishing that it is more than three years since the UK voted to leave the EU and still people in this House are determined to thwart that democratic decision.

 The hon.
 Gentleman asked specifically about the situation on the island of Ireland.
 I am happy to confirm, as I think he will know, that there will be no tariffs on goods coming from the Republic of Ireland into Northern Ireland.
 On parliamentary process, he will know exactly how that works.
 The House will have the opportunity to have its say within 60 days of the tariff regime coming into place.